randomnote1/GitDemo/README.md

 This is a demo on how to use Git.

-Can I commit to master?
+Can I commit to master again?